Lokeshrathi/Complete-Classification-Guide/README.md

   1. Redundant values
   2. Values with high collinearity.
   3. Removing columns having more than 96% similar values.
-  4. Columns that have least correlation with the columns.
+  4. Columns that have least correlation with the *target columns*.

   ![](/Images/c1.png)

-- Data was reshaped with 1340 rows and 35 columns.
+- Data was reshaped to 1340 rows and 35 columns.

 ## Data Scaling: